Aaryesh-AD/GU-Drug-Pro-Toolkit/readme.md

 The GU Drug-Pro Toolkit is a comprehensive suite designed to enhance drug discovery and development processes.
 Developed at GITAM (Deemed to be) University under the guidance of Prof. Sekhar Talluri, this toolkit offers a range of functionalities from molecular visualization to ADMET prediction, streamlining the evaluation of pharmacokinetic properties.

+## Installation
+To install GU Drug Pro Toolkit, please download the setup.exe file from the Releases tab of our GitHub repository.
+This file contains everything you need to get started with the installation.
+Simply navigate to the [Releases section](https://github.com/Aaryesh-AD/GU-Drug-Pro-Toolkit/releases/tag/toolkit), find the latest version, and click on the setup file to download it.
+Follow the installation prompts to complete the setup on your system.

 ## Features

 - **Molecular Visualization:** Interactive 3D models for in-depth analysis.